-- Some believe that the economic benefits of a new "eco-economy" of companies producing goods to help the environment will help to offset the costs of moving to a sustainable society. - Read the selection from Lester R. Brown's book, "Eco-economy." - Also see slide 12, "economic benefits."
+- Some believe that the economic benefits of a new "eco-economy" of companies producing goods to help the environment will help to offset the costs of moving to a sustainable society. - Also see slide 14, "economic benefits."

 The World Trade Center in Bahrain derives around 11-15% of its energy from the wind.